mickfuzz/phd4/_posts/thesis_chapters/2024-6-1-Introduction.md

 **Mozilla - Teach the Web as context and community**

-I was attracted and received positive feedback from the process of lifting the lid on the specifics of authentic tools computing.
+A Mozilla white paper [@mozilla_foundation_webmaker_2014] outlines the power of exploring web technology as an empowering activity.
+My own work in this area has been informed by work developing teaching materials for the Mozilla Foundation as part of the Teach the Web programme.

 The tools created by Mozilla to investigate and to remix HTML pages scaffolded the experiences of new learners and paralleled  my own early experiences of self-expression through hacking a new technology.
 My work on teach the web for Mozilla was motivated in part in the extensibility of this choice of language which can be compared to block based environments or game specific making tools like game-star mechanics and Scratch.

-A Mozilla white paper [@mozilla_foundation_webmaker_2014] outlines the power of exploring web technology as an empowering activity.
-My own work in this area has been informed by work developing teaching materials for the Mozilla Foundation as part of the Teach the Web programme.

  <!-- This programme introduced a broad set of competencies name Web Literacies including; digital literacy
 - web literacy - narrower